IT Support Automation Examples: 20 Ranked by Operational Impact

 How to Use This List

 The automations below are organised into three tiers.
-Tier 1 items carry the lowest risk and produce the fastest agent-visible workload reduction.
-They should be implemented first regardless of team size or platform.
+Tier 1 items carry the lowest risk and produce the fastest workload reduction.
+Implement all seven before moving to Tier 2.
 Tier 2 items require clearer governance but reduce recurring structural workload.
 Tier 3 items save the most time over the long run but require the strongest operational foundation before deployment.
-According to Ivanti’s 2024 research, only 46% of organisations currently use ticket automation despite it being available on virtually every modern ITSM platform.
-The constraint is almost always sequencing, not capability.

 The automation opportunity in ANZ mid-market IT

 Freshworks’ 2024 ITSM Benchmark Report found that teams using workflow automation achieve a 27% reduction in average resolution time and a first contact resolution rate of 77%.
 For a 10-agent team handling 50 tickets per day, a 27% resolution time reduction represents approximately 20 hours of recovered capacity per week.
-That is the baseline outcome that the Tier 1 automations in this list are designed to deliver.
+That is the baseline outcome the Tier 1 automations in this list are designed to deliver.

 Tier 1: High-Impact, Low-Risk IT Support Automation Examples